willfindlay/4109-midterm-practice/practice.md

 The MAC tag is the value `c_r`.
 Is this a secure MAC?
 Can you create any forgeries?
 Does it matter if we insist that the message length be a multiple of the block length?
 Does it matter if we have to pad the last block?

-- this is CBC mode block cipher with AES
+    - this is just a CBC-MAC using AES
-    - for fixed length messages this is secure since AES is secure
+    - with fixed length, it would be secure since AES is secure
-    - if we allow variable length messages, it is no longer secure
-- can you create forgeries?
-    - sure you can
-    - if we know two message, tag pairs we can derive a third message-tag pair without knowing k
+    - insisting message length be a multiple of block length does not make a difference as long as it can still vary
-- it doesn't matter what other restrictions we put in place, as long as we have variable length messages
+    - it shouldn't matter if we have to pad the last block

-29. EMAC is the encrypted CBC-MAC.
+28. EMAC is the encrypted CBC-MAC.
 How does it differ from cbc-mac?
 Is this secure?
 What flaw in CBC-MAC does EMAC address?

-- instead of spitting out your MAC at the end, encrypt one more time with $k_2$ and take that as your MAC
-- a longer $k_2$ allows for arbitrary message length
+    - encrypt the result of CBC-MAC with a second key
-    - we are now fully dependent on security of underlying block cipher
+    - it is as secure as the underlying block cipher
+    - addresses the problem of length-extension attacks in CBC-MACs
+        - now we can allow messages of any length with no security issues

-30. In class we saw why that the first version of SSL in Netscape was insecure.
+29. In class we saw why that the first version of SSL in Netscape was insecure.
 Briefly explain why.
 (The full exact details are not required)

-- a lot of the "randomness" depended on:
-    - very poor hashing algorithms (MD5)
-    - values that are not secret (PID)
+    - used some values that were not secret (pid, ppid)
-    - secret values that live in a small space (easier to guess) (microseconds -> $2^{30}$)
-    - values that had an uneven distribution (PPID)
+    - used some values that were not uniformly distributed (ppid)
+    - used some modular values that did not have a large period (milliseconds)

-31. A cryptographically secure pseudorandom bit generator (CSPRBG) should have two additional properties compared to a typical PRBG.
+30. A cryptographically secure pseudorandom bit generator (CSPRBG) should have two additional properties compared to a typical PRBG.
 Briefly, explain the following two properties.

 	1. next-bit test
+        - given n-1 bits of c, we don't know any extra information about bit n of c
 	2. forward security

-- next-bit test
-    - cannot guess next bit given all previous bits with more than 1/2 probability
-- forward security (just remember this as opposite of next-bit)
-    - exposing current state should not reveal previous bits
+        - given bit n of c, we don't know any extra information about the n-1 bits of a c that came before

-32. The Blum-Blum-Shub PRBG is as follows:
+31. The Blum-Blum-Shub PRBG is as follows:

 ```
   choose random primes p,q with p,q != 3 mod 4